hakarapet/electron-wrapper/README.md

 These steps are enough to have the application running on your machine.
 (Tested on MacOS and Linux actually).

-To create installable file, you must run\
+To create installable file for windows, you must run\
 `npm run build:win`
+To create installable file for macos, you must run\
+`npm run build:mac`
+To create installable file for both operating systems at once, you must run\
+`npm run build:all`

+_Notice: all builds are going to be 64 bit._

 The application has a functionality of detecting newer versions of itself and updating to them.\
 By default the build application is sending a GET request to a host, which is configured in __package.json__ file as\